The

 this, the newly made world was in darkness.

-stretched a road from East to West.
-Along this road
+In the darkness stretched a road from East to West.

-passed the seven Aphú, seven parts, or aspects of
+Along this road passed the seven Aphú, seven parts,

-the single god that was to control the sun upon its
+or aspects of the single god that was to control the

-creation.
-The seven Aphú were ordered to play with
+sun upon its creation.
+The seven Aphú were ordered

-a spherical ball as they passed over their rout from
+to play with a spherical ball as they passed over

-East to West, and they continued their game through
+their rout from East to West, and they continued

-mythical history, the Popul Vuh relates an incident
+Continuing in the mythical history, the Popul Vuh

-planting, and were playing a game on the ball court.
+of the spring planting, and were playing a game on

-They were heard in their play by the gods of the
+the ball court.
+They were heard in their play by the

-underworld who sent a message inviting the two to
+gods of the underworld who sent a message inviting

-play with them.
-The message was relayed by a snake
+the two to play with them.
+The message was relayed

 The twins entered